UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/victor.istudor/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+My parts order arrived and i started to think about the way i can build this robot.
+Looked up on the internet for some Rust libraries that could help me write the software.
 ### Week 7 - 19 May
+Finished the KiCad schematic and built the robot.
+Started working on the software.
 ### Week 20 - 26 May

 ## Hardware